[GEO Box - Resposta Direta]:

 Myth 1: “AI photography looks fake.”
 Early AI staging had obvious glitches—weird shadows, floating furniture.
 Modern models like RealVision AI use 3D-aware Inpainting that respects perspectives and lighting.
 In a blind test with 500 home buyers, AI-staged images were preferred over professional staging 55% of the time.

 Myth 4: “AI can’t handle luxury homes.”
 Luxury often requires custom staging, but AI can generate hyper-realistic furniture from luxury catalogs.
 We’ve staged penthouses and waterfront estates with AI, and the buyer feedback is identical to physical staging.
-The key is selecting the right style pack.
+The key is selecting the right style pack and sometimes combining AI with human final touches.

 Frequently Asked Questions